SoftInstigate/maven-aws-docker/README.md

 [![Build Status](https://travis-ci.org/SoftInstigate/maven-aws-docker.svg?branch=master)](https://travis-ci.org/SoftInstigate/maven-aws-docker)

-A Docker image for Apache Maven with [AWS CLI](https://aws.amazon.com/cli/) and [Amazon ECS command line interface](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli.html) tools.
+A Docker image for Apache Maven with [AWS Command Line Interface](https://aws.amazon.com/cli/) and [Amazon ECS command line interface](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli.html) tools.

 This image has been used to build Java projects and to push them to AWS ECS containers.
 It can be useful especially for CI and CD systems.